 The gargantuan Grand Paris (Greater Paris) redevelopment project will ultimately connect the outer suburbs beyond the bd Périphérique ring road with the city proper.
-This is a significant break in the physical and conceptual barrier that the périphérique has imposed until now, but, due to the steadily growing suburban population (10.5 million, compared to 2.2 million inside the périphérique), a real need to redefine Paris, on both an administrative and an infrastructural scale, has arisen.
+This is a significant break in the physical and conceptual barrier that the Périphérique has imposed until now, but, due to the steadily growing suburban population (10.5 million, compared to 2.2 million inside the Périphérique), a real need to redefine Paris, on both an administrative and an infrastructural scale, has arisen.

 The crux of Grand Paris is a massive decentralised metro expansion, with four new metro lines, the extension of several existing lines, and a total of 68 new stations, with a target completion date of 2030.
 The principal goal is to connect the suburbs with one another, instead of relying on a central inner-city hub from which all lines radiate outwards.
 Ultimately, the surrounding suburbs – Vincennes, Neuilly, Issy, St-Denis etc – will lose their autonomy and become part of a much larger Grand Paris governed by the Hôtel de Ville.

-Mayor of Paris Anne Hidalgo is focused on greening the city and reducing car traffic and pollution.
-Since taking office in 2014, Hidalgo has pedestrianised 3.3km of Right Bank expressway between the Tuileries and Bastille, closed the av des Champs-Élysées on the first Sunday of each month, and established an annual car-free day.
-In 2017 the city introduced the Crit'Air Vignette (compulsory anti-pollution sticker) for vehicles registered after 1997 between 8am and 8pm Monday to Friday (older vehicles are banned during these hours).
+Mayor of Paris Anne Hidalgo is focused on greening the city and minimising car traffic and pollution.
+Since taking office in 2014, Hidalgo has pedestrianised 3.3km of Right Bank expressway between the Tuileries and Bastille, closed the av des Champs-Élysées on the first Sunday of each month, established an annual car-free day and introduced the Crit'Air Vignette (compulsory anti-pollution sticker) for vehicles registered after 1997 between 8am and 8pm Monday to Friday (older vehicles are banned within the bd Périphérique during these hours).